-SECTION I HOUSING AND LIVING FACILITIES
+SECTION I. HOUSING AND LIVING FACILITIES

-I'd like to start by asking a few questions about your house/flat number of living and dining-rooms (excluding bed-sitter) 0/0 number of kitchens 0/0
+I'd like to start by asking a few questions about your house/flat number of living and dining-rooms (excluding bed-sitter)

 (a) How many rooms are there - I mean for the sole use of the household?